 This limited and prestigious production of extra virgin olive oil is dedicated to the variety of olive, Frantoio, that has always been cultivated in the Chianti Classico territory.

 26 hectares at various altitudes are dedicated to the cultivation of olives in specific areas and scattered on the estate.

 In a cool place away from direct light in order to preserve the qualities of extra virgin olive oil.

-The olives, rigorously hand picked only, are transported in well-aired, 20 kg crates and pressed within 24 hours using the continuous method.
-The olives are washed, then pressed and spun at a temperature that never exceeds 27°C. The olive paste never comes in contact with air since the press works in a controlled nitrogen atmosphere.
-The oil is extracted through centrifugation, guarantees the quality of the yield and very low acidity.
-When the oil arrives in the storage cellar, it is immediately filtered through paper and conserved in 400 litre stainless steel containers until bottled.
+The olives, which are harvested manually, are taken to the press in well-ventilated 20 kg bins and pressed within 24 hours using the continuous method.
+The olives are washed, then pressed, and the resulting paste is spun at a temperature that never exceeds 27°C. The olive paste never comes in contact with air, because the press works in a controlled nitrogen atmosphere.
+The oil is extracted by centrifuge, a technique that guarantees the quality of the yield, and very low acidity.
+When the oil arrives in the storage cellar, it is immediately filtered, and held in 400 litre stainless steel containers until bottling.

 Total polyphenols: 394 mg/l